voschezang/coding-handbook/management-principles.md

     - Communicate a clear vision.
     - Adapt over time.
 Revisit past decisions.
     - Decide what [*not*](https://en.wikipedia.org/wiki/Opportunity_cost) to do.
-2. Creating an environment where employees can reach those goals.
+2. Create (nurture) an environment where employees can reach those goals.

     - Employees should have agency and be incentivized to be pro-active.
 Allow them to question everything.
     - The organization should be a community, where people interact.
+    - Remove roadblocks.
+    - Perceive the need.
 3. Ensuring the availability of resources (incl. in the future).